homan-uppu/writing/2-Essays/Fear equality.md

 One heuristic I've found helpful is to pause whenever I think something is equal, because the notion of equality is almost certainly a delusion as we're all playing quite complex games in a highly leveraged world.

 We also need to be more compassionate.
 Evolution has hardwired us to respect less those that achieve less.
 This was a useful conditioning back when we were hunters & gatherers because it was likely true that if someone achieved less, they were slacking.
-And this fear of being perceived lesser than another pushed us to become better at doing our work, which increases the probability that our tribe survives and we pass on our genes.
+And this fear of being perceived lesser than another pushed us to become better at doing our work, which increased the probability that our tribe survives and we pass on our genes.

 This evolutionary conditioning is especially dangerous in an extremely asymmetric world because it'll make most of us incredibly unhappy.
 In a free world with high leverage it's likely that a friend, neighbor, or someone we know, younger, less experienced, etc. will achieve orders of magnitude greater outcomes than we do.
 This will become increasingly common.